310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki grin %}
 “What is a hero,” huh?
 That almost sounds like a subtitle for a movie.

 I’ll gladly teach you!
-“A hero is a cool being who saves the vulnerable”…☆
+“A hero is a cool being who helps the vulnerable”…☆
 {% endbubble %}

 {% bubble Hiiro curious %}
-Hm… Martial artists also save those who are vulnerable.
+Hm… Martial artists also help those who are vulnerable.
 Are martial artists also heroes?
 {% endbubble %}

 {% bubble Chiaki northinking %}